Ahmid/TwitterFeedMonitor/README.md

 # TwitterFeedMonitor
-This App monitors the entities (person names, place names) being mentioned in a Twitter feed and output a real-time tag cloud of the entity names being mentioned in the feed.
+This App monitors the entities (person names, place names, etc..) being mentioned in a Twitter feed and output a real-time tag cloud of the entity names being mentioned in the feed.

 ## Getting Started
 The app is composed of three main nodes:
 - **Client** : Acts as the Twitter client that streams the feed and sends each tweet to the named entity recognizer (NER) service.
 - **NER Service** : Acts as the NER service that receives an API request to analyze a tweet and sends the tweet information to the report engine along with the detected entities.
 - **Report Engine** : Acts as the report engine that receives a list of tweets + entities and displays a tag cloud visualization that updates in real-time.

+This will be implemented inside **Docker** containers and orchestrated by **Kuberentes** using **Google Cloud Platform**.

+## Before you begin
+### Take the following steps to enable the Kubernetes Engine API:
+1. Visit the [Kubernetes Engine page](https://console.cloud.google.com/projectselector/kubernetes?_ga=2.118272329.-1974524917.1523519102) in the Google Cloud Platform Console.
+2. Create or select a project.
+3. Wait for the API and related services to be enabled.
+This can take several minutes.
+4. Make sure that [billing](https://cloud.google.com/billing/docs/how-to/modify-project) is enabled for your project.

+### Enabling command-line tools locally:
+1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts), which includes the `gcloud` command-line tool.
+2. Using the `gcloud` command line tool, install the [Kubernetes](https://kubernetes.io/) command-line tool. `kubectl` is used to communicate with Kubernetes, which is the cluster orchestration system of Kubernetes Engine clusters:

+       gcloud components install kubectl
+3. Install [Docker Community Edition (CE)](https://docs.docker.com/install/) on your workstation.
+You will use this to build a container image for the application.

+## Preparing the API

+## Report Engine

+### Description
+Elastic stack that ingest the spaCy output and display the tag cloud on a dashboard in Kibana

+### How to run

 ## Client